Saranyajayakumaran/Blissfull-Yoga/README.md

     - Missed some semicolon and pixel.
     - Resolved it and gain tested : No error found.
 - Accessibility
-    -I confirmed that the color and fonts choosen are easy to read and accessible by running it through lighthouse in devtools.
+    - I confirmed that the color and fonts choosen are easy to read and accessible by running it through lighthouse in devtools.

     ![lighthouse report](https://raw.githubusercontent.com/Saranyajayakumaran/Happy-Yoga/main/assets/images/screenshot-report.webp)